 Every episode in Mato starts as a draft.
-Publishing makes it available to listeners.
-Distribution sends it to external platforms like Buzzsprout and the Mato podcast network.
+Publishing sends the episode through Mato Distribution so the show page, RSS feed, CDN audio, and analytics all switch over together.
 This guide covers the full flow from draft to distributed, plus how to take an episode back down.

 Episode lifecycle states